otifsolutions/laravel-airtime/README.md

 :heavy_check_mark: **To schedule command**

-It will synchronise all of the data came from the response, you can run it or shedule it.
+It will synchronise all of the data came from the response.
 To shedule it, go to your project `App\Console\Kernel` class and in

 ```php